Dragon Knight II

-Dragon Knight II (ドラゴンナイトII) is a fantasy-themed eroge role-playing video game in the Dragon Knight franchise that was originally developed and published by ELF Corporation in 1990-1991 only in Japan as the first sequel to the original Dragon Knight game from 1989.
+is a fantasy-themed eroge role-playing video game in the Dragon Knight franchise that was originally developed and published by ELF Corporation in 1990-1991 only in Japan as the first sequel to the original Dragon Knight game from 1989.
 The game is an erotic dungeon crawler in which a young warrior Takeru fights to lift a witch's curse that has turned girls into monsters.

 Following the commercial and critical success of Dragon Knight II, ELF followed up with Dragon Knight III / Knights of Xentar in 1991.
 A censored remake of Dragon Knight II was published by NEC Avenue in 1992.

 Gameplay

 Dragon Knight II is available only in Japanese.
 Its gameplay system has not changed much since the first Dragon Knight game, as it is still a standard dungeon crawler with first-person view perspective and 2D graphics.
 The player spends most of the time navigating dungeon-like mazes and fighting enemies.
 As progress is made, the mazes will become more complicated, but as in the first game there is an aid for the player in the form of a mini-map with grid coordinates.
 The player can also visit shops and converse with non-hostile NPCs.

 The game starts with just one player character, Takeru, but two other characters join up later on.
 The game's battle system has also undergone minor changes.
 It still features turn-based battles that are mostly randomly generated, but the fights are better balanced than in the first game.
 The player can attack, defend, and use spells and items to deal with various types of female enemies (berserker, banshee, catgirl, centaur, elf, harpy, ninja, mummy, werewolf, and so on), who are being fought only one at a time.
 These enemies are actually girls who have been transformed into monsters, and whenever the player character fights off one of them, the subdued enemy loses her clothing.
 Later, when the enemies revert to their normal self, in their gratitude they offer themselves to have sex with the protagonist in a cutscene (censored in the console versions).
 There is also only one boss to beat at the end.